Sustainability

 Finserve is a management company with several innovative funds, all with a clear management profile in the interest and equity areas.
 The fund offering spans several investment strategies and geographies and thus has relatively different sustainability risks associated with its investments.
 The ability to consider in each investment decision whether the investment's main negative consequences for sustainability factors such as environmental, social and personnel-related issues, business ethics, respect for human rights and the fight against corruption and bribery therefore differ between funds

-The main negative consequences of investment decisions for sustainability factors are taken into account in the fund management ("Opt-in") alternatively Opt-out for the funds:
+The main negative consequences of investment decisions for sustainability factors are taken into account in fund management in funds that have been selected ("Opt-in").
+Funds selected ("Opt-out") fall under funds under Finserve Noric's overall process for responsible investments.

 Opt in